bcunnane/fiber_tracking/README.md

 > * DTI image

 ### Track Muscle Fibers and Analyze Changes
+The endpoints of the DTI-identified muscle fibers were tracked through each frame of the dynamic study (See Figure 4).
+Changes in fiber angle were calculated with respect to the vertical in the image.
+Changes in fiber length were calculated with respect to initial length, leading to changes in Lagrangian strain.
+The results of the three muscle fibers were averaged together (see Figure 5).

 ![Fiber Gif]
+> *Figure 4. *Figure 2.
+Average muscle fibers identified from diffusion tensor data for the proximal, middle, and distal regions of the MG muscle.
+Cine image shows change in fiber length and angle over contraction cycle for all exertion levels and ankle angles of a single subject.

 ![Result Plot]
+> *Figure 5.
+Change in fiber angle, length, and strain vs temporal cycle for the three foot positions.
+Determined from tracking change in position of the DTI-identified fibers throughout the muscle contraction cycle.
+The results for the fibers in the proximal, middle, and distal regions of the MG muscle were averaged for each percent MVC.*

 ### Statistical Analysis and Results
+Table 1 shows the averages and standard deviations (in brackets) of the results across all subject.
+Significant differences in outcomes for the particular foot angles and submaximal force levels were assessed using two-way analysis of variance (ANOVA) and paired t-testing.

 ![Table]
+> *Table 1.
+Averaged and standard deviation (in brackets) MG muscle fiber tracking results for all subjects at high and low percentages of MVC for the three foot positions.